feross/funding/README.md

 [standard-image]: https://img.shields.io/badge/code_style-standard-brightgreen.svg
 [standard-url]: https://standardjs.com

+### The experiment is currently paused – no sponsor messages are showing

 This is an open source funding experiment!
 The current model of sustaining open source is not working.
 We desperately need more experimentation.
 This is one such experiment.

 ## Install